Greater Manchester: Governance

 Greater Manchester is a ceremonial county with its own Lord-Lieutenant who is the personal representative of the monarch.
 The Local Government Act 1972 provided that the whole of the area to be covered by the new metropolitan county of Greater Manchester would also be included in the Duchy of Lancaster – extending the duchy to include areas which are historically in the counties of Cheshire and the West Riding of Yorkshire.
 Until 31 March 2005, Greater Manchester's Keeper of the Rolls was appointed by the Chancellor of the Duchy of Lancaster; they are now appointed by the Lord High Chancellor of Great Britain.
 The first Lord Lieutenant of Greater Manchester was Sir William Downward who held the title from 1974 to 1988.
 The current Lord Lieutenant is Warren James Smith.
 As a geographic county, Greater Manchester is used by the government (via the Office for National Statistics) for the gathering of county-wide statistics, and organising and collating general register and census material.

 In terms of representation in the Parliament of the United Kingdom, Greater Manchester is divided into 27 parliamentary constituencies.
 Most of Greater Manchester is represented in Parliament by the Labour Party, and is generally considered a Labour stronghold.

+The results of the 2024 United Kingdom general election in Greater Manchester are as follows: